DerekSetter/diemPy/docs/quickstart.md

 jupyter lab
 ```

-From within jupyter lab, on the left, navigate to your working directory and open the example notebook.
+Jupyter lab will open in your web browser.
+From within jupyter lab, on the left hand side you will see the file explorer.
+Navigate to your personal example folder, open the file workflow_example.ipynb, and follow the tutorial

-# Quick start
+When you are ready to run diem on your own data, simply copy the workflow notebook and change the file paths accordingly

+# Basic Use Outline

 We recommend you check out the example notebook.
 However, here is a minium set of commands to perform a full processing of the data